runfalk/synology-wireguard/README.rst

 FAQ/Known issues
 ----------------
+* The releases in the releases page are for DSM 6 only.
+For DSM7, you'll need to follow the instructions in this readme and compile it yourself.
 * The ``Dns = x.x.x.x`` setting is unsupported.
 If you try it you will get the following message:
   ``/usr/local/bin/wg-quick: line 31: resolvconf: command not found``